-However, social restrictions on land inheritance and land ownership remain and have an adverse impact on poor women, driven by strong cultural, religious, traditional and financial barriers.117 Female heirs face pressures to relinquish their land and property rights through various forms ranging from intimidation and violence and subtle coercive forms of taking land rights of male heirs by offering "gifts" to female heirs in exchange of land and property shares.118 Families headed by women also tend to have fewer economic assets than households headed by men; 43% of male heads of households receive loans for agricultural development and 14% receive loans for income-generating activities, compared to 21% and 9% of female heads of households respectively.119 remedies to realize women's land rights, including increasing women's awareness of their rights to inheritance, enforcing laws relating to the division of inheritance, and empowering women economically to enable claims to their rights.
-The Jordanian government, in cooperation with NGOs, have worked to promoted women's empowerment and removing legal barriers to land access, ownership and use.120
+However, social restrictions on land inheritance and land ownership remain and have an adverse impact on poor women, driven by strong cultural, religious, traditional and financial barriers.117 Female heirs face pressures to relinquish their land and property rights through various forms ranging from intimidation, violence, and subtle coercive forms of taking land rights by male heirs throught offering "gifts" to female heirs in exchange of land and property shares.118 Families headed by women also tend to have fewer economic assets than households headed by men; 43% of male heads of households receive loans for agricultural development and 14% receive loans for income-generating activities, compared to 21% and 9% of female heads of households respectively.119

+Legal improvements need to be accompanied by remedies to realize women's land rights, including increasing women's awareness of their rights to inheritance, enforcing laws relating to the division of inheritance, and empowering women economically to enable claims to their rights.
+The Jordanian government, in cooperation with NGOs, have worked to promote women's empowerment and removing legal barriers to land access, ownership and use.
+120